"They say the entryway is one of the most important rooms in the house."

 Now on to the fun part; the mirrors.
 The first time I actually worked with mirrors was before I started my DIY journey.
 I turned an old vanity into a DIY mirrored makeup vanity.
 It was then I realized how mirror can transform anything.

-With a project like this, I would probably use the same adhesive I used on this project.
 I was able to find a local store to get my glass cut down to size and then use a strong adhesive to adhere it.
-I'm sure this product would work just as great on a project like this DIY mirrored wall.
+I used this same product when I tackled my own mirror wall.

 If you notice in the picture above, the outlets are white, but they got switched out with these glass mirrored outlet covers and man does it make it look so good.